Buses in Milton Keynes: Stagecoach

 Stagecoach operate four express routes, four local services and one school service into Milton Keynes.
 These are run by the Stagecoach East and Stagecoach Midlands divisions of what was previously United Counties Omnibus.

 Route X5 links Oxford and Bedford via Bicester, Buckingham, Milton Keynes, Bedford, where it normally connects with service 905 which started in 2020, to continue the journey through to Cambridge via St Neots The services run seven days a week.
 The X5 serves both Central Milton Keynes and the Milton Keynes Coachway for onward connections to North–South services.
 The route was launched in September 1995 and used the Cross Country brand.
 New Plaxton Panther coaches were introduced to the route in March 2009.

 Route X6, runs from Milton Keynes to Northampton.

-Stagecoach also operate the 99 coach service linking Milton Keynes Central railway station with Luton railway station and Luton Airport.
-It was formerly named VT99 and used dedicated coaches in Virgin Trains livery.
+Stagecoach also operate the MK1 bus service linking Milton Keynes Central railway station with Luton railway station and Luton Airport(formerly 99 coach service and VT99 and used dedicated coaches in Virgin Trains livery.
 However the route is now operated as a normal Stagecoach service.